Knife Sharpening Q&A

 Q: How Do You Sharpen Knives?

 A: After edge thinning to make your knife a better slicer, I hand finish your edge with a small 'microbevel', at a slightly higher angle.
 This hand sharpening step eliminates the possibility of a "heat affected zone" at the edge of your knife.
+(Heat Affected Zones can be caused by power grinding an edge on your knife.
+Find out how HERE!)
 The microbevel adds strength to the edge.
 All knives I sharpen are finished to 2000 grit, and deburred with a 3000 grit ceramic stone and 1 micron diamond pasted strop.
 Your knives will be tested on the "Edge On Up" sharpness tester, and must fall between 140 and 170 on the BESS scale of sharpness.
 Read through the "Quantifying Sharpness" articles to learn more about this.

 Q: How Long Do Kitchen Knives Last?